What is the t key value and how to calculate it by using the T table?

 T critical value or simply t value is a value used in statistics to measure the size of the difference relative to the variation in the sample data.
 It is usually used to determine the change represented in the units of standard error.

-The greater magnitude or closer to zero magnitudes of T gives the evidence against the null hypothesis to have the greater significance difference or not.
-Greater magnitude shows the greater evidence that there is a significant difference.
-While in closer to zero magnitudes there is no significant difference.
+The greater magnitude or closer to zero magnitudes of T gives evidence against the null hypothesis that there is a greater significance difference or not.
+Greater magnitude shows greater evidence that there is a significant difference, while in closer to zero magnitudes, there is no significant difference.

-The critical value has two regions one is the rejection region in which the null hypothesis is rejected and the other is the non-rejection region in which the null hypothesis.
-In simple words, the critical value is that value that cuts the test statistics value on scale into two regions one is the rejection region and the other is a non-rejection region.
+The critical value has two regions: the rejection region, in which the null hypothesis is rejected, and the non-rejection region, in which the null hypothesis is accepted.
+In simple words, the critical value is the value that cuts the test statistics value on the scale into two regions: the rejection region and the non-rejection region.

 While solving the problems of hypothesis testing, if the null hypothesis is rejected then the alternative hypothesis must be accepted.
 The t critical value can be left-tailed, right-tailed, or two-tailed.

-To calculate the t critical value by using the table, the degree of freedom must be known.
-The value used to calculate p-value and t-value for the t-test problems a term named as the degree of freedom is used.
+The degree of freedom must be known to calculate the t critical value using the table.
+The degree of freedom is a term used to calculate the p-value and t-value for the t-test problems.

 How to calculate the t value by using the T table?

-The t value or t critical value can be calculated easily by using tables if the degree of freedom and significance level is given.
-Two types of tables are used to calculate the t value.
-One is for one tail and the other is for two-tail values.
+If the degree of freedom and significance level are given, the t value or t critical value can be calculated easily using tables.
+Two types of tables are used to calculate the t value: one for one tail and the other for two-tail values.

 T distribution table for one tail